Inna discography

-Romanian singer Inna has released eight studio albums, three compilations, 62 singles (including 15 as featured artist) and 46 promotional singles.
+Romanian singer Inna has released eleven studio albums, three compilations, 65 singles (including 16 as featured artist) and 51 promotional singles.
 Her YouTube channel surpassed three billion total views as of May 2019.
 24 of her singles have reached the top ten in Romania, with "Hot", "Amazing", "Diggy Down", "Bebe", "Up" and "Tare" topping the country's singles chart in 2008, 2009, 2015, 2020, 2021 and 2022, respectively.
 With global album sales of four million copies from her first three studio albums, Inna is the best-selling Romanian artist.

 The singer began her career after releasing her debut single, "Hot", produced by native trio Play & Win in 2008.
 Reaching the top 20 across multiple charts, it achieved commercial success worldwide and was certified Gold in Italy, Silver in the United Kingdom and Platinum in Spain.
 Throughout 2009 and early 2010, she released four more singles from her debut studio album, Hot (2009), which sold 500,000 copies worldwide.
 "Amazing"—released from Hot—peaked atop the Romanian chart, while "10 Minutes" marked the fourth time that Inna reached the top 10 in France.
 Inna's second record, I Am the Club Rocker, was made available for purchase in 2011, and included a collaboration with American hip-hop recording artist Flo Rida and Spanish singer Juan Magán on a remix of "Club Rocker" and on "Un Momento", respectively.
-The album's lead single, "Sun Is Up", was certified Gold in Italy and Switzerland, and Silver in the United Kingdom.
+The album's lead single, "Sun Is Up", was certified Gold in Italy, Switzerland, and the United Kingdom.